 Keep things in perspective.
 A learning disability isn't insurmountable.
 Remind yourself that everyone faces obstacles.
 It's up to you as a parent to teach your child how to deal with those obstacles without becoming discouraged or overwhelmed.
 Don't let the tests, school bureaucracy, and endless paperwork distract you from what's really important—giving your child plenty of emotional and moral support.

 Become your own expert.
 Do your own research and keep abreast of new developments in learning disability programs, therapies, and educational techniques.
 You may be tempted to look to others—teachers, therapists, doctors—for solutions, especially at first.
 But you're the foremost expert on your child, so take charge when it comes to finding the tools they need in order to learn.

 Be an advocate for your child.
 You may have to speak up time and time again to get special help for your child.
 Embrace your role as a proactive parent and work on your communication skills.
 It may be frustrating at times, but by remaining calm and reasonable, yet firm, you can make a huge difference for your child.

 Remember that your influence outweighs all others.
 Your child will follow your lead.
 If you approach learning challenges with optimism, hard work, and a sense of humor, your child is likely to embrace your perspective—or at least see the challenges as a speed bump, rather than a roadblock.
 Focus your energy on learning what works for your child and implementing it the best you can.

 Focus on strengths, not just weaknesses

-Your child is not defined by his or her learning disability.
+Your child is not defined by their learning disability.
 A learning disability represents one area of weakness, but there are many more areas of strengths.
-Focus on your child’s gifts and talents.
-Your child’s life—and schedule—shouldn’t revolve around the learning disability.
-Nurture the activities where he or she excels, and make plenty of time for them.
+Focus on your child's gifts and talents.
+Your child's life—and schedule—shouldn't revolve around the learning disability.
+Nurture the activities where they excel, and make plenty of time for them.

 Helping children with learning disabilities tip 1: Take charge of your child's education